Get on the path to results today.

 Case No.: 37-2024-00018584-CU-OE-CTL

-In this PAGA-only representative action case, the Plaintiffs allege their current or former employer Atlas Retail Services Inc., an employment agency, (1) Failed to Provide Access to Employee Personnel Records; (2) Failed to Pay State minimum/regular wages; (3) Failed to Pay State Overtime Wages via the PAGA; (4) Failed to Pay Wages Timely; (5) committed Labor Code violations concerning meal and rest breaks; (6) committed wage statement violations via the PAGA; (7) Failed to maintain payroll records via the PAGA; (8) Failed to Reimburse Expenses; (9) Failed to Properly Pay Sick Pay; (10) Misclassification as Independent Contractors; (11) Failed to Maintain Workers’ Compensation Insurance; and (12) committed a number of Labor Code Violations via the PAGA.
+In this PAGA-only representative action case, the Plaintiffs allege their current or former employer, Atlas Retail Services Inc. (1) Failed to Provide Access to Employee Personnel Records; (2) Failed to Pay State minimum/regular wages; (3) Failed to Pay State Overtime Wages via the PAGA; (4) Failed to Pay Wages Timely; (5) committed Labor Code violations concerning meal and rest breaks; (6) committed wage statement violations via the PAGA; (7) Failed to maintain payroll records via the PAGA; (8) Failed to Reimburse Expenses; (9) Failed to Properly Pay Sick Pay; (10) Misclassification as Independent Contractors; (11) Failed to Maintain Workers’ Compensation Insurance; and (12) committed a number of Labor Code Violations via the PAGA.

-The named Plaintiffs and the aggrieved employees typically worked for Defendants in providing construction and installation services to retail businesses.
+The named Plaintiffs and the aggrieved employees typically worked for Defendants by providing installation services to retail businesses.
 Plaintiffs allege Defendants failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.
-Plaintiffs allege that Defendants, in some cases, misclassified them as independent contractors.
+Plaintiffs further allege that Defendants, in some cases, misclassified them as independent contractors.

 Benitez v.
 MHF MV Manager VI LLC, et al.